starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/define_call_message.md

 ### tuple

 Starknet is waiting a list of felts.
-You can send to Starknet.js methods : `cairo.tuple()`, object.
+You can send to Starknet.js methods: `cairo.tuple()`, object.

 ```typescript
 const myTpl = cairo.tuple("0x0a", 200);
 await myContract.my_function(myTpl);
 ```

-To construct yourself your tuple :
+To construct yourself your tuple:

 ```typescript
 const myTpl = {"0": "0x0a", "1": 200};